scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

     content: 'Add documentation about the use of JavaScript'
     homepage: false
     url: /components/date-picker
+  - date: 2023-05-19
+    content: 'New functionality added: disabled dates and multiple text inputs for day, month and year'
+    homepage: "New functionality added to the <a href='/components/date-picker'>'date picker'</a> component: disabled dates and multiple text inputs for day, month and year"
+    url: /components/date-picker
 ---

 ## About this component

-The date picker is a component that helps users to complete date input fields.
+The date picker is a component that helps users to complete date input fields by selecting a specific date from a calendar.
 To help with accessibility, it can be used with a keyboard, as well as mouse or touchscreen.

-The date picker can be set with limits on the dates that users can select.

-The date picker component can use a variety of date formats, with the UK style of _date/month/year_ used by default.

 ## Why we use this component

-Date pickers are a common component that helps users select and enter a date.
+The date picker is a progressive enhancement to text inputs that lets users choose a date from a calendar interface.
+This can be helpful when the day of the week is important to the choice of date.

+## Date ranges and disabled dates

+Allowed date ranges for a date picker can be set by specifying earliest and latest allowed dates.
+Individual dates can also be disabled.

+In this example, a latest date of 28th May 2023 has been set and two days in May 2023 have been disabled.

+{% include example-frame.html title="Date picker with restrictions on what dates can be selected" name="date-restrictions" %}

+These options can be set either with data attributes or in JavaScript.
+See the [implementation section](#implementation) of this page for instructions.

+## Individual date inputs for day, month and year

+By default, a date picker uses a single text input for the date.
+However, you can also use separate text fields for each part of the date if you prefer.

+{% include example-frame.html title="Date picker with separate text fields for date, month and year" name="multiple" %}

 ## Website analytics